-The distance between two destinations on Nice and Cannes on the French Riviera is 16 miles (26 km), traveling southwest along the coast.
+The distance between the two destinations of Nice and Cannes on the French Riviera is 16 miles (26 km), traveling southwest along the coast.
 The easiest way to make the trip is by train, which takes about 25-40 minutes and is not subject to traffic.
 Driving yourself in a rental car or hiring a private transfer are both convenient options, and the route takes only 30 minutes without traffic.

 For a more memorable travel experience, consider taking a ferry or even chartering a private boat.
 By sea, the trip only takes one hour.
-Buses are the most economical choice, but can take closer to 1.5 hours.
+Buses are the most economical choice but can take closer to 1.5 hours.

-To get the most of your time in the south of France, consider this “Like a Local” Tour in Provence and the French Riviera.
+To get the most out of your time in the south of France, consider this "Like a Local” Tour in Provence and the French Riviera.

 Duration: 25-40 minutes

 Multiple companies run trains from Nice to Cannes.
-TER Breizhgo runs trains every ten minutes which make about nine stops on the way and take about 40 minutes.
+TER Breizhgo runs trains every 10 minutes, which make about nine stops on the way and take about 40 minutes.
 SNCF runs TER/TGV trains every 30 minutes or so, and they take just 25-35 minutes.
 Trains should be taken in the direction of Cannes La Bocca (just one stop after the main stop in Cannes) or Grasse, with some continuing all the way to Paris.